lpsm-dev/loli/README.md

 ## ➤ Getting Started <a name = "getting-started"></a>

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.
 Already a pro?
 Just edit this README.md and make it your own.
-Want to make it easy?
-[Use the template at the bottom](#editing-this-readme)!

 If you want contribute on this project, first you need to make a **git clone**: